a. A "lightning war" (blitzkrieg) collapses in

 average for January and February 1941, a clear indication of the

-when, under the influence of north-easterly winds, the temperature
+continued when, under the influence of north-easterly winds, the

-remained below average (although not pronounced, except for mid-May
+temperature remained below average (although not pronounced, except

-frost) continuing until the third week of June, when a warm, dry, sunny
+for mid-May frost) continuing until the third week of June, when a

-period began, lasting about four weeks.
-The conditions became wet
+warm, dry, sunny period began, lasting about four weeks.
+The

-again in August.
-From that moment on, the autumn was pleasant, December
+conditions became wet again in August.
+From that moment on, the autumn

-initial phase was very dry and hot, with up to 30°C during daytime.
-These
+The initial phase was very dry and hot, with up to 30°C during

 troubles were nothing compared to those faced once autumn rains